Rapsssito/react-native-tcp-socket/README.md

 _Note: In order to use self-signed certificates make sure to [update your metro.config.js configuration](#self-signed-ssl-only-available-for-react-native--060)._

 ## API
 Here are listed all methods implemented in `react-native-tcp-socket`, their functionalities are equivalent to those provided by Node's [net](https://nodejs.org/api/net.html) (more info on [#41](https://github.com/Rapsssito/react-native-tcp-socket/issues/41)).
-However, the **methods whose interface differs from Node are shown in bold**.
+However, the **methods whose interface differs from Node are marked in bold**.

 ### TcpSocket
 * **Methods:**